-Omega introduced its newest Seamaster Diver 300M – larger, and in new materials, ceramic and titanium, rendering it more scratch-resistant and lighter in weight.
-In this feature from our September-October 2019 issue, we delve into the depths of the new timepiece and its Master Chronometer movement.
+In 2018, Omega introduced its newest Seamaster Diver 300M – larger, and in new materials, ceramic and titanium, rendering it more scratch-resistant and lighter in weight.
+In this feature from the WatchTime archives, we delve into the depths of the timepiece and its Master Chronometer movement.

-This year, Omega took the next step.
+For the newer models, Omega took the next step.
 The Seamaster Diver 300M is now available as a scratch-resistant and more lightweight model in ceramic and titanium.
-This new watch, which we tested, is available on a rubber strap with a ceramic prong buckle or on a NATO strap with a brushed buckle and a titanium loop.
+This watch, which we tested, is available on a rubber strap with a ceramic prong buckle or on a NATO strap with a brushed buckle and a titanium loop.
 (For either version, watch fans must accept a considerable jump in price, to $8,100.)
 The newest edition has a 43.5-mm case and a nicely balanced dial, omitting the date indication at 6 o’clock.
 Also, the stylized waves are not laser cut into a polished dial but now stand out in relief with alternating polished and matte surfaces.

 Ceramic characterizes the entire design.
 Not only does the dial have polished and matte sections, so does the case with its ergonomically shaped lugs.
 Particularly pleasing is that Omega uses the same ceramic material for the prong buckle and also for the curving shapes of the case.